hmarschall/flippedClassRoom-HPCSimulationScience/README.md

 ## Syllabus

-* The syllabus of this course can be found in structured form as a mind-map ([link](https://hmarschall.github.io/flippedClassRoom-HPCSimulationScience/Lessons/CourseContent.html)).
+The syllabus of this course can be found in structured form as a mind-map ([link](https://hmarschall.github.io/flippedClassRoom-HPCSimulationScience/Lessons/CourseContent.html)).
-* The following sets out briefly the course chapters and sections:

-1. Hardware
-    1. Anatomy of a Supercomputer
-    2. Taxonomy of a Supercomputer (Flynn 1972)
-    3. Memory Distribution
-2. Software
-    1. Parallel Programming Models
-    2. Examples
-    3. Rationale and Design Principles
-3. Performance
-    1. Performance Metrics and Scalability
-    2. Performance Models
-    3. Performance Analysis (Tools)

 ## Concept: Flipped Classroom

-* This course follows the flipped classroom concept.
+* This course follows the flipped classroom concept!
 * This concept is set out in the course introductory slides ([link](https://hmarschall.github.io/flippedClassRoom-HPCSimulationScience/Lessons/CourseSyllabus.html)).